Assign optimization for algorithmic differentiation reuse index management strategies: Abstract

 \section{Abstract}

-For operator overloading Algorithmic Differentiation tools, the identification of primal variables and adjoint variables is usually done via indices.
-Two common schemes exist for their management and distribution.
-The linear approach is easy to implement and supports memory optimization with respect to copy statements.
-On the other hand, the reuse approach requires more implementation effort but results in much smaller adjoint vectors, which are more suitable for the vector mode of Algorithmic Differentiation.
-In this paper, we present both approaches, how to implement them, and discuss their advantages, disadvantages and properties of the resulting Algorithmic Differentiation type.
-In addition, a new management scheme is presented which supports copy optimizations and the reuse of indices, thus combining the advantages of the other two.
-The implementations of all three schemes are compared on a simple synthetic example and on a real world example using the computational fluid dynamics solver in SU2.
+The identification of primal variables and adjoint variables is usually done via indices in operator overloading algorithmic differentiation tools.
+One approach is a linear management scheme, which is easy to implement and supports memory optimization for copy statements.
+An alternative approach performs a reuse of indices, which requires more implementation effort but results in much smaller adjoint vectors.
+Therefore, the vector mode of algorithmic differentiation scales better with the reuse management scheme.
+In this paper, we present a novel approach that reuses the indices and allows the copy optimization, thus combining the advantages of the two aforementioned schemes.
+The new approach is compared to the known approaches on a simple synthetic test case and a real-world example using the computational fluid dynamics solver SU2.